MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 - Team owners are assigned the System Admin roles on their environment and can access the environment by using the Power Platform admin center.
 - Adding a new Teams Template app to the former team won't create a new Dataverse for Teams environment for the team.

-## Ability to govern Dataverse for Teams in Teams
+## Ability to govern Dataverse for Teams

-With the public preview release of Dataverse for Teams, the ability to create apps or bots with the new Power Apps and Power Virtual Agents apps is enabled by default in Teams.
+The ability to create apps or bots with the new Power Apps and Power Virtual Agents apps is enabled by default in Teams.
 Admins can enable or disable it for specific users by using the Teams apps permission policies in Teams.

 In your Teams admin center, you can use **Power Apps** and **Power Virtual Agents** applications available under **Microsoft Apps** to enable or disable these new capabilities for specific users.
 More information: [Manage app permission policies in Microsoft Teams](https://docs.microsoft.com/microsoftteams/teams-app-permission-policies)